xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 TODO
 ---
-+ nav bar doesn't drop down for subpages (missing .parent css class)

-+ pages appear further down (more padding on top) than the mockups

-+ attaching images from media library doesn't display them properly (eg. home)
++ subpages for "Meet the Staff"

 + chrome renders footer address improperly, main title font is also different

-+ custom menu doesn't render the same as default nav menu

-+ determine strategy for adding generic images on pages

 + change theme colors, through admin

-+ how to change images through admin

 + figure out of how to change fonts through admin

-+ custom post types for "Meet the Staff"

-+ rename script.js to nav.js
++ pages appear further down (more padding on top) than the mockups